MuzammilAhsan97/android-training-git/README.md

 # android-training-git
-This is a training part about git command
+This is a training part about git command wewewewewe